Certified wood: Programs

 The PEFC is the largest certification framework in terms of forest area, with approximately two-thirds of the total certified area.
 The FSC program is the fastest growing.
+In 2021, PEFC issued a position statement defending their use of private standards in response to the Destruction: Certified report from Greenpeace.

 Third-party forest certification was pioneered in the early 1990s by the FSC, a collaboration between environmental NGOs, forest product companies and social interests.
 Competing systems quickly emerged throughout the world.
-Some commentators, including Jared Diamond, have suggested that many competing standards were set up by logging companies specifically aiming to confuse consumers with less rigorously enforced but similarly named competing standards.
+Some commentators, including Jared Diamond, have suggested that many competing private standards were set up by logging companies specifically aiming to confuse consumers with less rigorously enforced but similarly named competing standards.

 There are two varieties of forest certification: